THE FUNDAMENTALS COURSE: July 31-August 4, 2017 | KELLOGG CENTER | EAST LANSING, MI

 Program Learning Objectives

 Week 2 Objectives

 NASBA National Registry Statement.
 The Institute of Public Utilities is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37210-2417.
-Website: www.nasba.org.
-CLE credits are also available.
-IPU-MSU will apply for accreditation or registration of the program.
-Application does not guarantee approval.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.

 Don't just take our word for it, hear what past Camp attendees think about the program.